New Zealand–North Korea relations: 2006 North Korean nuclear test

 The 2006 North Korean nuclear test was the detonation of a nuclear device conducted on 9 October 2006 by North Korea.
 New Zealand Prime Minister Helen Clark urged the UN to bring its full weight to bear on North Korea after it announced it had conducted the underground nuclear test.
 Clark condemned the test, Clark also said "it will back whatever measures the U.N.
 Security Council decides on".
 Winston Peters, the Foreign Minister of New Zealand, condemned North Korea's missile tests on behalf of his government, describing them as showing "wanton disregard" for the warnings issued beforehand by the international community.
 He expressed his hope that North Korea would "step back now from taking any more rash steps" and resume negotiations.

 Trade

 There has been no trade between the two countries in recent years, although some exported products from New Zealand reach North Korea via China.
 This lack of trade from any country over UN trade sanctions on North Korea is the main contributing factor to the crippled North Korean economy.

 Official visits

 New Zealand's Foreign Affairs Minister Winston Peters took a trip to Pyongyang on 20 November 2007.
 The Foreign Affairs Minister had talks with President Kim Yong-nam in his two-day visit.
 Areas of in which New Zealand is looking to co-operate in could include agriculture, training and conservation.
-The lack of trade to the UN-sanctioned state has led to the vast poverty-stricken regions in North Korea, resulting in almost NZD$8.5 million of aid to various organizations that assist in the development of farming regions and humanitarian assistance.
+The lack of trade with the UN-sanctioned state has led to the vast poverty-stricken regions in North Korea, resulting in almost NZD$8.5 million of aid to various organizations that assist in the development of farming regions and humanitarian assistance.

-In June 2012, a senior-level delegation from the DPRK Ministry of Foreign Affairs, including the Director-General of Asia and Oceanic Countries, visited New Zealand seeking a better relationship, especially in education, cultural and economic fields.
-The delegation was especially interested in New Zealand's agricultural technology.